BTNeandertha1/BTDiablo/README.md

 - 100 Stacked Perfect Emerald + Stamina = Gheed's Fortune
 - Use dye in cube + weapon, shield, helm, or chest to recolor it, then use the bleach to remove.
    - NOTE: When applying dyes to sets, do not have any set items equipped!
+- 100 Bricks + Thawing Potion = The Divine Standard
+- 100 Standard of Heros + Thawing Potion = Flask of Etheric Light
+- Flask of Etheric Light + any Weapon or Armor = Ethereal Version **WARNING DO NOT TRY RECIPE IF ITEM IS ZODDED**
+- The Divine Standard works the same way as the Standard of Heros but stays after the Corruptions (does not work for other recipes)
+- The Divine Standard has a .1% chance to create a Zod when Corrupting a Unique TC84 or TC87

 ## Endgame
 - Augment Recipes: